Azure/ResourceModules/modules/net-app/net-app-account/capacity-pool/volume/README.md

 ### Parameter: `location`

 Location of the pool volume.

 - Required: No
 - Type: string
 - Default: `[resourceGroup().location]`

-### Parameter: `name`

-The name of the pool volume.
-- Required: Yes
-- Type: string

-### Parameter: `netAppAccountName`

-The name of the parent NetApp account.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ### Parameter: `protocolTypes`

 Set of protocol types.

 - Required: No
 - Type: array
 - Default: `[]`